For Pet Owners

 Follow on sessions

-Follow on sessions can be booked following your initial consultation for the same behavioural problem.
+Follow on sessions can be booked following your initial consultation.

-For canine initial assessments, you will have one follow-on session included to be used with 3 months of your initial assessment.
+For canine initial assessments, you will have one follow-on session to be used with 3 months as part of your initial assessment.

 Dogs - £60/hr